PDModdingCommunity/PD-Loader/README.md

 ## License and Legal

-The code included in this repository is intended for the solely usage of investigative reasons for the **PDAFT** videogame.\
+The code included in this repository is intended for the solely usage of investigative reasons for the **PDAFT** videogame.
-Based on your current jurisdiction, it may be illegal to tamper with an arcade cabinet or its hardware and so it would be the usage of this software.\
+Based on your current jurisdiction, it may be illegal to tamper with an arcade cabinet or its hardware and so it would be the usage of this software.
-Protection circumvention is not provided by this software.\
+**You must have your own legal dump of the game to use this software.**
 Additionally, a MIT License is provided.

 ## Installation